-Battery technology improvements, declining battery costs, and significant government incentives are driving increased adoption of electric vehicles (EVs) nationwide.
-The Energy Information Administration's 2021 International Energy Outlook projects that 31 percent of light duty vehicles globally will be EVs by 2050.
+Battery technology improvements, declining battery costs, and significant government incentives are driving increased adoption of EVs nationwide.
+The Energy Information Administration's 2023 Annual Energy Outlook projects that EVs, including both battery-electric vehicles and plug-in hybrid electric vehicles, will account for between 13 percent and 29 percent of new light-duty vehicle sales in the United States by 2050.
 The electrification of the transportation sector is expected to lead to reduced emissions, economic growth (from investments in EV technologies), and the enhancement of America's energy security through the diversification of transportation fuels.
 EVs may also be an asset to the grid through vehicle-grid integration technologies, including by absorbing excess generation from renewable energy resources, curtailing charging during peak hours, and even transferring power back to the grid if needed.

-Prior to 2021, EV adoption was primarily supported at the federal level through the tax code, using two major credits.
+Prior to 2021, EV adoption was primarily supported at the federal level through the tax code using two major credits.
 Created by the Energy Policy Act of 2005, the Alternative Fuel Vehicle Refueling Property Credit (26 U.S.C.
 30C) provided a tax credit equal to 30 percent of the cost of installing alternative fuel vehicle refueling infrastructure, including EV chargers.
 The credit was capped at \$30,000 for a business and \$1,000 for an individual and applied through December 31, 2021.
 The New Qualified Plug-in Electric Drive Motor Vehicles Credit (26 U.S.C.
 30D) provided a tax credit for the purchase of a new plug-in electric vehicle worth between \$2,500 and \$7,500, depending on the vehicle's battery capacity.
 The credit, created in the Energy Improvement and Extension Act of 2008, was phased out for any vehicle manufactured by a manufacturer that sold 200,000 or more qualifying EVs, a threshold that was met by Tesla, General Motors, and Toyota.
-In the case of a tax-exempt entity that cannot make use of these tax credits, such as a public power utility, the tax credits instead could be claimed by the seller of the EV.
+In the case of a tax-exempt entity that could not make use of these tax credits, such as a public power utility, the tax credits could be claimed by the seller of the EV.